The aesthetic foliage of Monstera Obliqua (Laceleaf plant) falters away and turns yellow under improper care conditions.

 |Scientific Name||Monstera obliqua|

-|Other name||Monstera Unicorn, Window-leaf, Swiss-Cheese Vine, and Mexican Breadfruit|
+|Common name||Monstera Unicorn, Window-leaf, Swiss-Cheese Vine, and Mexican Breadfruit|

 |Native||Central and South America|